-- Skin rash - · Persistent head throbbing - Psychiatric effects such as agitation; prolonged sadness; seeing, hearing, or feeling things that are not there, or other unusual changes in mood (discuss this with your doctor) - Appearance or worsening of vocal or motor tics, such as shrugging, blinking, head turning, muscle twitches, and throat clearing - Delay in growth (your doctor will monitor your growth and may adjust treatment as necessary.)
+- Skin rash - Persistent head throbbing - Psychiatric effects such as agitation; prolonged sadness; seeing, hearing, or feeling things that are not there; or other unusual changes in mood (discuss this with your doctor) - Appearance or worsening of vocal or motor tics, such as shrugging, blinking, head turning, muscle twitches, and throat clearing - Delay in growth (Your doctor will monitor your growth and may adjust treatment as necessary.)

-There have been concerns that mixed amphetamine salts may increase the risk for heart problems in children and adolescents.
+There have been concerns that lisdexamfetamine may increase the risk for heart problems in children and adolescents.
 However, studies have shown that rates of sudden death (from a heart problem) are similar between children taking stimulant medications and those who did not take the medication.
 Nevertheless, this may be a concern for children with pre-existing heart conditions, heart defects, or who undergo strenuous exercise.
-Mixed amphetamine salts should be used with caution in patients who are at a higher risk for heart problems.
+Lisdexamfetamine should be used with caution in patients who are at a higher risk for heart problems.

-What precautions should my doctor and I be aware of when taking mixed amphetamine salts?
+What precautions should the doctor and I be aware of when taking lisdexamfetamine?

-Several medications can interact with mixed amphetamine salts, including some cough and cold medications; antacids such as calcium carbonate (Tums®); monoamine oxidase inhibitors such as selegiline (Eldepryl®) or phenelzine (Nardil®); some antidepressants such as nortriptyline (Aventyl®), and several others.
+Several medications can interact with lisdexamfetamine, including some cough and cold medications; monoamine oxidase inhibitors such as selegiline (Eldepryl®) or phenelzine (Nardil®); some antidepressants such as nortriptyline (Aventyl®), and several others.
 If you are (or begin) taking any other prescription or over-the-counter medications, be sure to check with your doctor or pharmacist to see if they are safe to use.
-Your doctor may need to change the doses of your medication(s) or monitor you carefully for side effects if you take certain other medications.
+Your doctor may need to change the doses of your medication(s) or monitor you carefully for side effects if you are taking certain other medications.

-It is important to tell your doctor if you:
+It is important to tell the doctor if you:

-- have heart conditions or a family history of early heart disease or sudden death - have structural heart defects or hardening of blood vessels (atherosclerosis) - have an overactive thyroid - have problems with fainting, dizziness, chest pain or irregular heart beat - have high blood pressure - have extreme exercise demands - have a seizure disorder that is not well controlled - have hallucinations (seeing or hearing things that are not there) - have psychiatric conditions such as depression or bipolar disorder - have glaucoma (an eye disease) - use alcohol to excess or street drugs - have allergies or bad reactions to mixed amphetamine salts or any other medications - are currently pregnant (or plan to become pregnant) or are breast-feeding salts?
+- have heart conditions or a family history of early heart disease or sudden death - have structural heart defects or hardening of blood vessels (atherosclerosis) - have an overactive thyroid - have problems with fainting, dizziness, chest pain or irregular heart beat - have high blood pressure - have extreme exercise demands - have a seizure disorder that is not well controlled - have hallucinations (seeing or hearing things that are not there) - have psychiatric conditions such as depression or bipolar disorder - have glaucoma (an eye disease) - use alcohol to excess or street drugs - have allergies or bad reactions to lisdexamfetamine or any other medications - are currently pregnant (or plan to become pregnant) or are breast-feeding lisdexamfetamine?

-What special instructions should I follow while using mixed amphetamine
+What special instructions should be followed while using

 - Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain assessments and tests (for example: reports from teachers, AD/HD rating scales, height, weight, pulse, blood pressure, electrocardiogram (EKG)) to check how you are responding to mixed amphetamine salts. - Do not allow anyone else to use your medication.
+Your doctor may order certain assessments and tests (for example: reports from teachers, AD/HD rating scales, height, weight, pulse, blood pressure, electrocardiogram (EKG)) to check how you are responding to lisdexamfetamine. - Do not allow anyone else to use your medication.

-What should I do if I forget to take a dose of mixed amphetamine salts?
+What should I do if I forget to take a dose of lisdexamfetamine?